genehaus/Hashtag_data/README.md

 # Run_hashtag_data

-	This information was written based on my experiences<br> and I referred to others' work and webiste.
+	This information was written based on my experiences and for this, I referred to others' work and lots of webiste.

 1. Install CITE-seq-Count<br>